fkj/isabelle-cabal/README.md

 The Isabelle Cabal integrates Isabelle exports directly into the Cabal build system.
 It allows you to simply point Cabal at an Isabelle session which it will then compile into a library ready for linking with other code.
+This means that you do not have to have exported Haskell code lying around.

 ## How do I use The Isabelle Cabal?